cancer employment rights

 Employment law

-Your rights when working with cancer
+Your employee rights when working with cancer

 Receiving a cancer diagnosis, or finding out that a loved one has cancer, can represent the beginning of one of the toughest times for many.

 There may be questions that are tough to answer, and some that may come with answers that are hard to hear.
-Your employment rights should not be something to add to your list of worries.
+Your employee rights should not be something to add to your list of worries.

-Under the Equality Act 2010, a cancer diagnosis automatically protects you from workplace detriment based on disability.
 The protection prevents you from receiving unfavourable treatment because of your disability.
 It also compels your employer to make reasonable adjustments to better support your ability to carry out your role.

 Should I tell my employer I have cancer?